hannesdelbeke/brain/toggle last tab Chrome.md

 1. install the [recent tabs](https://chromewebstore.google.com/detail/recent-tabs/ocllfmhjhfmogablefmibmjcodggknml?pli=1) extension
 2. go to chrome://extensions/shortcuts
-3. set a shortcut for toggle last tab, I use `ctrl+W`
+3. set a shortcut for toggle last tab, I use `alt + W`

 I used to use CLUT which is no longer supported.
+Defaults to `Alt + W`